 Fellowship Meals: On communion Sundays, we have a fellowship meal after the morning service.
 There is always plenty of food to share.

 Music: We love to sing!
-We use the Trinity Hymnal and the Book of Psalms for Singing.
+We use the Trinity Psalter Hymnal and the Trinity Hymnal.
 Our accompaniment is usually piano, sometimes organ, and in special moments we may sing a capella.

-Order of Worship: Our service follows a dialogical pattern that draws us into God’s presence through confession, forgiveness, teaching of the Word, and thanksgiving.
+Order of Worship: Our service follows a dialogical pattern – a conversation with God – that draws us into God’s presence through confession, forgiveness, teaching of the Word, and thanksgiving.

 Bibles: You are welcome to bring your Bible with you, whether it’s paper or electronic.
 We also have Bibles (ESV) in every pew.